-And let’s not forget the power of Skype – meaning that you can still freely interact with suppliers.
+And let’s not forget the power of Skype or Zoom – meaning that you can still freely interact with suppliers.
 In other cases, samples for certain elements such as stationery and even cake, can be sent in the post, and you can get some of the nitty gritty admin out of the way – we’re talking table plans, budget spreadsheets and the wording for your order of service – leaving more time to relax and enjoy the run up to the big day when our time comes around.

 To conclude on perhaps the most important point – you 100% aren’t alone in this and would be doing well to find someone who isn’t affected in some way by this unprecedented situation.
 As such we must unite and move forward best we can, allowing time to focus on our own woes but being sensitive to those of others too.
-There are things on the line for all – whether it be weddings, livelihoods or even lives – and so in the current absence of a medical vaccine let’s build up our own resilience to the virus by being collaborative, caring and kind so we can all come out of the eye of the storm even stronger on the other side.
+There are things on the line for all – whether it be weddings, livelihoods or even lives – and so in the current absence of a medical vaccine let’s build up our own resilience to the virus by being collaborative, caring and kind so that we can all come out of the eye of the storm even stronger on the other side.

 We are here for anyone who needs us – couples and suppliers alike – so feel free to reach out by email, social media or in the comments here (yes, people still do that!) if you need is.
 We have your backs.